Kerala govt revokes decision to enhance retirement age of PSU employees | Politics

 - India

-The Kerala government on Wednesday announced rolling back its decision to enhance the retirement age of employees of all state PSUs to 60 years.
+After coming under fire from opposition parties, the CPI(M)-led LDF government on Wednesday announced roll back of its decision to enhance the retirement age of employees of all state PSUs to 60 years.

-The expert panel had recommended that the retirement age of employees of all state PSUs shall be enhanced uniformly to 60 as in the case of central PSUs.
+The expert committee had recommended enhancement of the retirement age of employees of all state PSUs uniformly to 60 as in the case of central PSUs.

+The opposition Congress and BJP had warned of state-wide agitations against the decision and urged the government to withdraw it at the earliest.
+The move did not go well even with the state leadership of the Democratic Youth Federation of India (DYFI), the youth outfit of the CPI(M).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)